Ringo Starr Fast Facts

 February 9, 1964 - They appear live on "The Ed Sullivan Show."

-April 13, 1965 - The Beatles win two Grammy Awards, one for Best Performance by a Vocal Group and one for Best New Artist of 1964.
+April 13, 1965 - The Beatles win two Grammy Awards, one for Best Performance by a Vocal Group for "A Hard Day's Night," and one for Best New Artist of 1964.

 August 15, 1965 - The Beatles play for a crowd of 55,000 people at Shea Stadium in New York.

-October 26, 1965 - Queen Elizabeth II names the Beatles members of the Most Excellent Order of the British Empire.
+October 26, 1965 - Queen Elizabeth II awards the Beatles with Most Excellent Order of the British Empire (M.B.E) medals at Buckingham Palace.

 August 29, 1966 - The Beatles schedule their last concert at Candlestick Park in San Francisco.